“Live streaming: where do I even begin?” Without having a basic understanding of how live streaming works, getting started can be intimidating.

 In order to start streaming online, you will need to capture the signal from your audio and video sources.
 Most video sources today use HDMI™ or SDI outs for external connection.
 Both HDMI™ and SDI cables are able to carry embedded audio along with video.
 If you are using a computer with software encoder to stream, then simply connecting a camera to a computer using an HDMI™ or a SDI cable will not work.
 You will need an intermediary device called a capture card.
 A capture card (like AV.io HD for example) connects to the camera on one side, and to the computer over USB on the other, capturing exactly what the camera “sees”.
 Most hardware encoders, on the other hand, come with internal capture cards, so you can connect video sources directly.
 We will talk more about streaming software and hardware below.

-What is an encoder and why do I need one?
+What is a video encoder and why do I need one?

 An encoder “translates” the video signal for the internet.
 An encoder is a piece of software that compresses and converts the incoming audio-video signal into digital, web-friendly format.
 You need an encoder because most video sources don’t come ready for live streaming: video cameras are made for recording large and bulky video files, not intended for streaming in real time.